PLEASE READ THIS FIRST:

 Pull the ribs and lay them on a cookie sheet in preparation for the rub.

 Two tips here: First, get the ribs out with long tongs such that you can get the whole half rack supported.
-If you try to pick up the rack by the end, it will fall apart.
+If you try to pick up the rack by the end, it could fall apart.
 Second, put on the rub right after taking the ribs out.
 Hot, wet ribs + sugary dry rub = instant plaster.

 I use a nifty rib rack contraption that I found at Lowe’s a couple years ago.
 After putting the rubbed ribs into the rack, I sprinkled some additional rub over the top.
 (Cleaning the rib rack sucks, by the way.)